-"This is an important area that the state oversees, and I look forward to providing fairness, balance and thoughtful oversight in an open and transparent process," Glazer said.
+"This is an important area that the state oversees, and I look forward to providing fairness, balance and thoughtful oversight in an open and transparent process," said Glazer, whose district includes Pleasanton.

 The state senator was also assigned to the committees on Budget & Fiscal Review, Human Services, Insurance and Business, Professions & Economic Development.
 As part of his Budget Committee service, Glazer will continue to sit on the Subcommittee on State Administration and General Government.

-Glazer's nomination as Governmental Organization Committee chair by Senate President Pro Tem Kevin de Leon is expected to be reviewed by the Senate Rules Committee when the legislature reconvenes this week for the 2017-18 legislative session, according to Glazer's office.
+Glazer's nomination as Governmental Organization Committee chair by Senate President Pro Tem Kevin de Leon was set to be reviewed by the Senate Rules Committee when the legislature reconvenes this week for the 2017-18 legislative session, according to Glazer's office.

 In addition to Pleasanton, Glazer's 7th State Senate District includes Livermore and Sunol at the south end, Brentwood, Antioch, Pittsburg and Concord to the north, Orinda, Lafayette and Walnut Creek to the west and the San Ramon Valley.

 This story contains 273 words.

 Stories older than 90 days are available only to subscribing members.
 Please help sustain quality local journalism by becoming a subscribing member today.